|Credit CDC PHE|

 Note: This is day 26 of National Preparedness Month .
 Follow this year’s campaign on Twitter by searching for the #NatlPrep hash tag.

-This month, as part of NPM15, I’ll be rerunning some edited and updated older preparedness essays, along with some new ones.
+This month, as part of NPM17, I’ll be rerunning some edited and updated older preparedness essays, along with some new ones.

-Today, thankfully, while we no longer live under the pervasive threat of nuclear annihilation, some radiological threats remain, either through deliberate acts, accidents or natural disasters.
-One need look only as far as the Fukushima disaster of 2011 to see how quickly a radiological emergency can affect a large population.
+Today, while we’ve pulled back from that brink and have reduced our nuclear stockpiles by 80%, there still remain a variety of threats, including from terrorist organizations and rogue nations with limited nuclear capability.Other radiological threats exist due to deliberate acts, accidents and natural disasters.
+One need look only as far as the Fukushima disaster of 2011 or Chernobyl in 1986 to see how quickly a radiological emergency can affect a large population.

 This from the CDC’s PHE website: